swagtop/bevy-flake/docs/pitfalls.md

 You are trying to compile to MacOS without adding a link to the MacOS SDK.
 Check out the [MacOS section.](macos.md)

-## Mimalloc on `wasm32-unknown-unknown`
+## Mimalloc

-Currently you cannot compile with mimalloc on WASM targets.
+Currently you cannot compile with mimalloc on WASM or MacOS targets.